-Untainted by the modern world, a place where time stands still.
-The Catlins in the south-east of New Zealand boasts a rugged beauty and an untouched, magnetic quality.
+Untainted by the modern world, the Catlins is a place where time stands still.
+The coast has an untouched and rugged magnetic beauty.

-Hosting native forests fringed with high cliffs, desolate sandy beaches and cascading waterfalls.
+Native forests fringed with high cliffs, desolate sandy beaches and cascading waterfalls cover this region of south-east New Zealand.
 A region of hidden lakes, caves, wildlife havens and the lifestyle of a bygone era.

-Off the beaten track is exactly where you are once you've reached the Catlins.
+Off the beaten track is exactly where you'll be once you reach the Catlins.

-The area boasts a rich history, the first inhabitants were the semi-nomadic Maori tribes of the Kāti Māmoe and Waitaha with archaeological evidence dating this at around 1350AD.
+Boasting a rich history, its first inhabitants were the semi-nomadic Maori tribes of the Kāti Māmoe and Waitaha, with archaeological evidence dating such settlements at around 1350AD.

 In 1770, the renowned European explorer Captain James Cook is recorded as sighting the region.
-But it wasn't until 1810-1830 that whalers and sealers arrived in the area.
+However not until 1810-1830 did the first whalers and sealers arrived in the area.

-Subsequently, Europeans began settling in the mid-1850s.
-Arriving primarily to mill trees, with the first mill going into operation around 1865.
+Subsequently, European settlement commenced around the mid-1850s.
+Arriving primarily to mill trees, with the first mill going into operation in 1865.

 The Catlins Surf

 Positionally exposed, the Catlins’ coastline sees some of New Zealand's largest ocean swells.
-Consequently, the region has caught the eyes of big-wave surfers.
+Consequently, the region has caught the eye of big-wave surfers.

-In the past, however, the swells are responsible for numerous shipwrecks.
-One, in particular, was the “SS Tararua”, a screw steamer with sails, owned by the Union Steamship Company and built by Gourley Brothers of Dundee.
+In the past, however, such swells have been responsible for a number of catastrophic shipwrecks.
+One incident, in particular, involved the 'SS Tararua'.
+A screw steamer with sails, the Tararua was owned by the Union Steamship Company and built by the Gourley Brothers of Dundee.

-A passenger did manage to swim ashore but help was still a long way off.
-A young workman from a nearby station rode to Wyndham, many miles away.
-Here he raised the alarm but it was already too late.
+On 29th April 1881, the steamer struck the reef at Waipapa Point and was wrecked to pieces in the heavy swell.
+One of the passengers managed to swim ashore but help was a long way off.
+A young workman from a nearby station rode to Wyndham, over 50km away.
+The alarm was raised but it was already too late.

 Passengers and crew were swept off the deck by the waves and the death toll of 131 passengers and crew (from 151 onboard, including Captain Francis Garrard) still stands as New Zealand’s worst maritime disaster involving civilians.